 The RSAYS offers members and members’ guests a wide choice of sailing and racing format from which to choose.

 Two Divisions of Keelboats race Saturdays and some Sundays over summer, and six times on Sundays during winter.
 Keen competition between the Squadron and the neighbouring Clubs doubles the size of the fleet, to provide excellent racing locally.
-The Adelaide Etchells Fleet races on Saturdays, between October and April.
 The Offshore Racing Series provides a great training ground and practice for those intending to do a Sydney to Hobart Yacht Race or Melbourne to Hobart Yacht Race.

 There are no spinnakers, but plenty of competition in and out of the Port River on Wednesday nights during daylight-saving months.
 It is a great introduction to racing and a way for skippers to entertain Corporate Sponsors, finishing with dinner and prize giving on the Squadron’s Quarterdeck to relive the excitement on the water.

 The Women’s Keelboat Series offers competitive racing for women with abilities ranging from beginner to advanced.
 Races are conducted on Sundays on eight occasions during the summer season.
 The Australian Women’s Keelboat Regatta is conducted annually in Melbourne and the Squadron is represented.

 Two 2 day courses in keelboats are offered to those beginning sailing or with a little experience who would like to get more into racing or cruising.
 It is also beneficial for intermediate and advanced sailors who would like to extend their abilities.
 These courses are conducted in September and January each year.
 Please contact the Squadron Office for more information.

 Adult Learn to Sail